Hello! I’m a 3rd year PhD student at the University of California, Santa Cruz working with Emily Brodsky and Tamara Pico.

 Research Interests

-• Internal Waves: Characterizing ocean stratification with internal waves using pressure and seismic seafloor instrumentation
+• Internal Waves and Ocean Seismology: Characterizing ocean stratification with internal waves using seafloor pressure and seismic instrumentation

-• Glacial Isostatic Adjustment (GIA): Investigating GIA-induced stress changes on the Queen Charlotte Fault over the last deglaciation (26 ka)
+• Glacial Isostatic Adjustment (GIA) & Sea Level Modeling: Investigating GIA-induced stress changes on the Queen Charlotte Fault over the last deglaciation (26 ka)

 About me

-I earned my BSc. in Geophysics with a minor in Applied Math from the Department of Earth and Space Sciences at the University of Washington.
+I earned my BSc. in Geophysics with a minor in Applied Math from the Department of Earth and Space Sciences at the University of Washington (UW).
 During my time there, I conducted research with Brad Lipovsky in the Environmental Geophysics and Computation research group.
+Our work focused on surface load induced seismicity (publication in review, 2025).
+While at UW, I worked at the Pacific Northwest Seismic Network organizing earthquake outreach and hazard preparedness for local communities.

 Image of the Environmental Geophysics and Computation research group, 2023